cookies-xor-cream/cookies-xor-cream.github.io/src/markdown-pages/poems/TheIberianPeninsula.md

 So watch the news, and ink your beak,
 I'll write to you, and you'll respond,
-So please write back if wat you write,
+So please write back if what you write,
 And what you miss just might belong.

 Though in my head, it's obvious,